qasimabdullah404/todoApp-nodejs-ejs-mongodb/Readme.md

-# Simple To-do List App with Node.js and MongoDB with ejs as viwing engine
+# Simple To-do List App with Node.js and MongoDB with ejs as viewing engine